-That’s how for New Year 2015 I gifted myself HTC Desire 820 Dual Sim for Rs.24,700.
-After much searching I went with this phone, the reasons were I didn’t want to spend for a premium phone like HTC M8 or Samsung Galaxy S5, HTC 820 supports both the 4G bands that are being introduced in India by Airtel and Reliance Jio (whenever that is).
+That’s how for New Year 2015 I gifted myself HTC Desire 820 Dual Sim for INR 24,700.
+After much searching I went with this phone, the reason was I didn’t want to spend for a premium phone like the HTC M8 or Samsung Galaxy S5, HTC 820 supports both the 4G bands that are being introduced in India by Airtel and Reliance Jio (whenever that is).
 I had experiences with HTC phones in the past, the first HTC phone I owned was in 2007 with HTC S710 a lovely Windows Mobile with a pop-out full keyboard and the last HTC phone I used was in 2010 with HTC Mozart 7 running Windows Phone 7.

 HTC Desire 820 Dual Sim bought on Jan 4, 2015